-Cyma, 56, is the writer/creator of NURTURE: Stories of New Midlife Mothers, the creator of MotheringintheMiddle.com, and the editor and a contributor to the recently published The Zen of Midlife Mothering.
+Cyma, 56, is the writer/creator of NURTURE: Stories of New Midlife Mothers, the creator of MotheringintheMiddle.com, and the editor and a contributor to her book, The Zen of Midlife Mothering.
 NURTURE, the traveling art gallery show, features a collection of stories, told through words and photos, of (25 out of 60 interviewed) women from across the country who chose motherhood over 40.
 It has traveled North America.
 MITM has been the subject of numerous print and media coverage.
 This multi-dimensional approach is intended to celebrate midlife mothers – women choosing motherhood over 40 through adoption, IVF, natural childbirth, surrogacy, fostering, guardianship and blending stepfamilies.
 Cyma has recently added men to her roster – a nod to the redefinition of the family model going into the 21st century.
 A former journalist, now an online contributor to numerous sites including Huffington Post; a speaker and businessperson, Cyma brings years of varied personal experience to all her endeavors.
-In addition to being a mom to 9 and 11-year-old children and 29 and 31-year-old stepchildren, this is her latest ‘baby!’
+In addition to being a mom to 10 and 12-year-old children and 29 and 31-year-old stepchildren, this is her latest ‘baby!’